-The Trustees prepared this Draft RP/EA to address natural resources injured or lost due to releases of hazardous substances at and from the Cornell-Dubilier Site.
-Pursuant to Section 111(i) of CERCLA (42 U.S.C. § 9611(i)), and the CERCLA NRDAR regulations (43 C.F.R § 11.93), the Trustees have developed this Draft RP/EA to identify and evaluate proposed restoration alternatives to restore, replace, rehabilitate and/or acquire the equivalent of injured natural resolves, including their supporting habitats, to compensate the public for natural resource injuries caused by the release of hazardous substances at the Site.
-Consistent with NRDAR regulations, this Draft RP/EA includes a reasonable number of restoration alternatives and identifies "preferred alternatives" for funding and implementation.
-Public comments are being sought on this Draft RP/EA and will be considered and incorporated in the Final RP/EA as appropriate.
+The Trustees prepared this Final RP/EA to address natural resources injured or lost due to releases of hazardous substances at and from the Cornell-Dubilier Site.
+The purpose of the Final RP/EA is to present the "selected alternative" restoration project or projects that will accomplish the goal of compensating the public for injuries to natural resources.

+Pursuant to Section 111(i) of CERCLA (42 U.S.C. § 9611(i)), and the CERCLA NRDAR regulations (43 C.F.R § 11.93), the Trustees developed a Draft RP/EA to identify and evaluate proposed restoration alternatives to restore, replace, rehabilitate and/or acquire the equivalent of injured natural resources, including their supporting habitats, to compensate the public for natural resource injuries caused by the release of hazardous substances at the Site.
+Consistent with

+NRDAR regulations, the Draft RP/EA included a reasonable number of restoration alternatives and identified "preferred alternatives" for funding and implementation.
+Public comments were sought on the Draft RP/EA and are incorporated in this Final RP/EA as appropriate.